 Delivering high-quality integrated healthcare requires constant collaboration and communication among diverse healthcare professionals, which is why it’s often referred to as “interprofessional healthcare.”

-This healthcare model also promotes payer-provider integration, incentivizing integrated health and wellness centers to maximize care quality while minimizing cost.
-Let’s examine how your care team can implement this holistic trend that’s improving health plans and health outcomes, as well as the well-being of patients and healthcare providers across the globe.
+This healthcare model also promotes payer-provider integration, incentivizing integrated health and wellness centers to maximize care quality while minimizing health care cost.
+Let’s examine how your care team can implement this holistic trend that’s improving health plans and patient outcomes, as well as the well-being of patients and healthcare providers across the globe.

 What is integrated health?